orokusaki/labs/calm/nucalm/calm_workshop_nucalm_overview.rst

 **App Mobility**

-NuCalm also enables Nutanix’s App Mobility Fabric as all of its features come together.
+Calm also enables Nutanix’s App Mobility Fabric as all of its features come together.
 For applications where we have access to the storage layer (on AHV/Xi), we’ll be able to leverage deeper features of the Nutanix platform to provide seamless mobility across hybrid cloud for customers.
 On platforms where we have restricted access to storage, the application ‘moves’ may involve redeploying the application on the new cloud based on a triggering event.
 The exact mechanism and scope for this is still TBD.

 **Runbooks**

 Using the NuCalm orchestration engine (a.k.a.
-Epsilon), NuCalm enables runbook orchestration across services and applications in the customer’s hybrid cloud infrastructure.
+Epsilon), Calm enables runbook orchestration across services and applications in the customer’s hybrid cloud infrastructure.
 Runbooks can be triggered both manually by end-users based on role-based access or hooked up to monitoring and service-desk tools for automated execution.
-NuCalm will display streaming logs for activities being performed and maintain audit logs for all operations performed by users in the system.
+Calm will display streaming logs for activities being performed and maintain audit logs for all operations performed by users in the system.

 The runbook engine will also be called out to by internal entities within the Nutanix system to perform orchestration tasks using its capabilities.

 **Environments**

-NuCalm provides support for multiple environments in the customer datacenter (dev/QA/staging/production etc).
+Calm provides support for multiple environments in the customer datacenter (dev/QA/staging/production etc).
 Each environment will have its own constraints and the same blueprint may be deployed at a different scale or on a different provider depending on the user role and environment requested.
-This will also enable the usage of NuCalm for building more complex CI/CD pipelines for customer infrastructure.
+This will also enable the usage of Calm for building more complex CI/CD pipelines for customer infrastructure.

 **CI-CD Pipelines**

-NuCalm enables continuous integration and deployment pipelines across multiple environments for customers.
+Calm enables continuous integration and deployment pipelines across multiple environments for customers.
 With potential Jenkins integration, customers will be able to track the progress of code commits across multiple environments for each application, and be able to have an automated process (with approvals) for end-to-end deployment across their infrastructure.

 **Budgets**

-NuCalm provides a chargeback and budgeting mechanism via the budgets entity.
+Calm provides a chargeback and budgeting mechanism via the budgets entity.
 For private clouds (AHV/ESXi), it lets the user define the costs (per vCPU/GB RAM/GB storage) of infrastructure per cluster and builds a consumption model based on its usage by business groups.
-For public clouds (Xi/AWS), NuCalm tracks approximate usage via available platform APIs, showing overall expenditure across hybrid clouds as a single unified view.
+For public clouds (Xi/AWS), Calm tracks approximate usage via available platform APIs, showing overall expenditure across hybrid clouds as a single unified view.
 IT can add a surcharge to the public cloud cost to account for software licensing and management overhead that they may incur.

-Quotas are supported in NuCalm v1.0, carried over from SSP.
+Quotas are supported in Calm v1.0, carried over from SSP.
 However, over time, NTNX expects to deprecate these and move customers over to thinking about all their application VMs and infrastructure in $ terms.

 **Policy Engine**

-The NuCalm policy engine adds a global layer of policy-based controls to the self-service and automation interface.
+The Calm policy engine adds a global layer of policy-based controls to the self-service and automation interface.
 Multiple policy-types will be added over time, with custom policies also being made available to users so they can roll their own.
 The below is an indicative snapshot of the policies we can add, with more getting added to the system based on customer feedback.

 - Expiry

-Expiry policies control the lifetime of the applications provisioned using NuCalm.
+Expiry policies control the lifetime of the applications provisioned using Calm.
 Admins can control and set this to a hard date or a relative value.
 Expiry extensions can be requested and must be approved by the admin of the system.

 - Underutilized Infra